Crataco/ai-guide/guide/original.md

 - [KoboldAI](https://github.com/koboldai/koboldai-client) - [[screenshot of OPT 6.7B Erebus on KoboldAI dev version]](https://cdn.discordapp.com/attachments/696416030410670124/1047134689133084762/Screenshot_2022-11-29_04-59-11.png) Standalone frontend with a professional exterior and a sweet community.
 KAI was created as an AI co-writer similar to NovelAI.
 They later included a chat setting, and more recently a Discord-esque chat UI as pictured.
 While it's more user-friendly than Oobabooga's, I find the "pretty" chat mode to be pretty buggy, so if you intend on using it for chatting, combine it with a gateway frontend (I recommend TavernAI).
 You can run it locally or on [Colab](https://colab.research.google.com/github/KoboldAI/KoboldAI-Client/blob/main/colab/TPU.ipynb).

+- [KoboldCpp](https://github.com/LostRuins/koboldcpp) - A sister project of KoboldAI that uses a different backend compatible with llama.cpp (and related) models, which are friendlier towards those who don't have the hardware to run Oobabooga/KoboldAI's "main" models, with similar-quality results.
+It's also compatible with gateway frontends and, just like the original project, I recommend it with a gateway frontend.

 ### GATEWAY FRONTENDS

 - [TavernAI](https://github.com/TavernAI/TavernAI) - Gateway frontend with a pretty, friendly chat-optimized interface.
 Supports KoboldAI, NovelAI, and OpenAI.
 I feel its main advantage is its "anchors" that are added to every message, which will help avoid standalone KAI's message-shortening pitfalls on non-Pygmalion models.
 I tried it again recently and learned that it even includes an [online character database](https://cdn.discordapp.com/attachments/1092245228028706867/1092245308651610222/Screenshot_2023-04-02_at_17-30-30_Tavern.AI.png).
 You can run it locally or on [Colab](https://colab.research.google.com/github/TavernAI/TavernAI/blob/main/colab/GPU.ipynb).

-- [Silly TavernAI Mod](https://github.com/SillyLossy/TavernAI) - [[screenshot of Pygmalion 6B (experiment 7 part 4/10)]](https://cdn.discordapp.com/attachments/1069432262036295681/1092016634585157652/Screenshot_2023-04-02_02-16-26.png) - A fork of TavernAI.
-It's a huge rewrite with [extensions](https://github.com/SillyLossy/TavernAI-extras), group chats, and even support for Oobabooga's frontend.
+- [SillyTavern](https://github.com/Cohee1207/SillyTavern) - [[screenshot of gpt4-x-alpaca, with "Ruri" being me]](https://cdn.discordapp.com/attachments/1069432262036295681/1103918708683968522/SPOILER_image.png) - A fork of TavernAI "for nerds."
+It's a huge rewrite with [extensions](https://github.com/SillyLossy/TavernAI-extras) alongside a whole laundry list of new features.

 - [Project Akiko](https://github.com/Project-Akiko/Project-Akiko) - [[official screenshot]](https://user-images.githubusercontent.com/26259870/229264860-5632fe81-af11-4463-8e46-9707296b4d51.png) Both standalone(?) and gateway frontend, with its interface taking inspiration from visual novels.
 Just discovered this one via the KoboldAI Discord server.
 It's a very recent project that seems to go above and beyond for an open-source chatbot frontend, with planned support for Live2D, text-to-speech, multi-chat, and Discord.
 It reminds me of miku.gg, but with a more open ecosystem.
 I might bump this up as "supported" once I give it a shot, but it's too early to tell what direction the project's going to go in.

 - [Laika's LiteVN UI for KoboldAI](https://laika-ch.itch.io/laikas-litevn-ui-for-koboldai) - [[official screenshot]](https://img.itch.zone/aW1hZ2UvMTk3NDg0My8xMTYxMzg0Ny5wbmc=/original/rvEmrz.png) Gateway frontend with a VN-esque interface.
 Compatible with KoboldAI.
 Also discovered this one via KoboldAI's Discord server.
 Much like Miku and Akiko, it takes a more visual novel-esque approach to talking to your AI companion.
 Pretty cool!
 Its source code is available to download and it's developed in Godot (think Unity but open-source), but the ready-to-run download looks to be Windows-only at the moment.
 I'll try it out.

-There are other projects (such as [Gravital](https://github.com/johnnymcmike/Gravital), [Eliza](https://github.com/harubaru/eliza), [rwkv_chatbot](https://github.com/harrisonvanderbyl/rwkv_chatbot), [ChatRWKV](https://github.com/BlinkDL/ChatRWKV)), and [miku.gg](https://docs.miku.gg/) (as mentioned earlier)), but they're beyond the scope of this post due to their lack of community, complicated setup, or dependence on closed-source infrastructure.
+There are other projects (such as [Gravital](https://github.com/johnnymcmike/Gravital), [Eliza](https://github.com/harubaru/eliza), [rwkv_chatbot](https://github.com/harrisonvanderbyl/rwkv_chatbot), [ChatRWKV](https://github.com/BlinkDL/ChatRWKV)), and [miku.gg](https://docs.miku.gg/) (as mentioned earlier), but they're beyond the scope of this post due to their lack of community, complicated setup, or dependence on closed-source infrastructure.

 ## MODELS